 The Highline Mini does an admirable job with a small-medium camera setup.
 I successfully used this with a Canon 5D Mark IV DSLR and 24-70 lens, as well as my Sony and Canon mirrorless systems.
 None of these setups came even remotely close to the stated 20lb load limit of the head, but that is always the way you should do things when considering ball head ratings.

 When considering the purchase of a smaller ball head such as this one, something that is worth considering is your own hand strength.
 This is something that has a great amount of variability between people of different ages and fitness levels.
-A smaller head with a smaller locking knob such as this one, will be harder to tighten to a useable tension if you have any issues with hand strength, or dexterity issues caused by arthritis.
-I don’t count this as a negative against this particular ball head, this is designed to ba a mini head – the clue is in the name – I merely mention it because I have seen people complain in the past that they struggle with smaller locking knobs as they get older.
+A smaller head with a smaller locking knob such as this one will be harder to tighten to a useable tension if you have any issues with hand strength or dexterity issues caused by arthritis.
+I don’t count this as a negative against this particular ball head, this is designed to be a mini head – the clue is in the name – I merely mention it because I have seen people complain in the past that they struggle with smaller locking knobs as they get older.
 If you think that might be the case, you will want to consider at least a medium-sized ball head, and one that probably has a big chunky rubber locking knob on it.

 Conclusion – Who Should Buy It?